ltn22/ICMPv6/draft-barthel-oam-schc.md

 This can be used:

-- To detect if a host id up or down.
+- To detect if a host is up or down.
-- To measure the RTT and its variation other the time.
+- To measure the RTT and its variation over time.
 - To learn the path used by packets to reach a destination.

 OAM in LPWAN is a little bit trickier since the bandwidth is limited and